k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/06_tdmdb_cleanup_process.md

 ### How do I Run the TDM Cleanup Process?

-By default, the **TDMDB_CleanUp** job is scheduled to run automatically every 7 days in the TDM Job's table.
+By default, the **TDMDB_CleanUp** job is scheduled to run automatically every 7 days in the TDM Jobs table.
 You can set it to run manually or set a different time interval for an automatic execution.

 Click for more information about the [Jobs table](/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md#step-4).